Tsafe: Climate

 In Tsafe, the dry season is partially cloudy and hot all year round, while the wet season is oppressive and generally cloudy.
-The average annual temperature ranges from 56 to 99 degrees Fahrenheit, rarely falling below 51 or rising over 104.
+The average annual temperature ranges from 56 to 99 degrees Fahrenheit or 13 to 37.2 degrees Celsius, rarely falling below 51 °F or rising over 40 °C.

-From March 7 to May 5, the hot season, with an average daily high temperature exceeding 96°F, lasts for 1.9 months.
-With an average high of 98°F and low of 72°F, April is the hottest month of the year in Tsafe.
+From 7 March to 5 May, the hot season, with an average daily high temperature exceeding 96 °F, lasts for 1.9 months.
+With an average high of 98 °F and low of 72 °F, April is the hottest month of the year in Tsafe.

-Between July 8 and October 1, which is the length of the chilly season, the daily high temperature typically falls below 87°F. With an average low of 57°F and high of 87°F, January is the coldest month of the year in Tsafe.
+Between 8 July and 1 October, which is the length of the chilly season, the daily high temperature typically falls below 87 °F. With an average low of 57 °F and high of 87 °F, January is the coldest month of the year in Tsafe.

 Economy

 Tsafe Local Government Area serves as a center for the breeding and trading of various domestic animals like camels and donkeys.
 It is renowned for its thriving trade industry, hosting several markets where a diverse range of goods are exchanged.
 Additionally, the residents of Tsafe Local Government Area actively participate in activities such as pottery, blacksmithing, and agriculture.